blockchain/lib-exchange-client/kotlin/docs/TradingApi.md

 <a name="getOrders"></a>
 # **getOrders**
-> kotlin.Array&lt;OrderSummary&gt; getOrders(symbol, from, to, status, page)
+> kotlin.Array&lt;OrderSummary&gt; getOrders(symbol, from, to, status, limit)

 Get a list orders

 Returns live and historic orders, defaulting to live orders.
-Returns at most 50 results, use pagination to return further results
+Returns at most 100 results, use timestamp to paginate for further results

 ### Example
 ```kotlin